gorenje/node-red-contrib-introspection/README.md

 ## Nodes

-All nodes are editor-only which means that are triggered by double clicking on them (once they have been dragged into a flow) to open the tray.
-The tray then shows the fulfilment of their purpose.

 There is no need nor requirement to deploy these nodes.
 Which implies that they also work in read-only mode of Node-RED.
 Since these nodes only provide information and make no changes, this should not be an issue.

 ### Orphans

+**Update**: This is now a sidebar plugin which shows all unconnected nodes across alls flow tabs.

-Drag the Orphan node into a flow, double click and all nodes that have no connections are shown in the tray.
-Click on a node to highlight its location in the flow.
+~~Drag the Orphan node into a flow, double click and all nodes that have no connections are shown in the tray.
+Click on a node to highlight its location in the flow.~~

 The nodes shown are across all flows and tabs, there is no need to have a Orphans node per flow.